 In addition, the single-round probabilities still understate the true deterrent power of spot-checking.
-The critical insight is that \emph{the adversary must execute the attack without knowing which blocks or how many will later be verified}.
+The critical insight is that the adversary must execute the attack without knowing which blocks or how many will later be verified.
 This uncertainty forces the adversary to either avoid tampering entirely or risk detection, as any tampered block may be selected for verification.
 A single detection permanently destroys trust, which creates a powerful deterrent effect.
-When clients perform multiple independent verifications over time, the adversary's evasion challenge compounds rapidly, driving cumulative detection probability toward certainty.

-Unlike static data where all segments are homogeneous, computational processes exhibit distinct characteristics across different stages and components.
+Unlike static data, where all segments are homogeneous, computational processes exhibit distinct characteristics across different stages and components.
 Beyond uniform random sampling, clients can thus adapt strategies to their specific threat priorities.
-Most importantly, the attacker cannot know the client's prioritiy and verification strategy at the time of the attack.
+Most importantly, the attacker cannot know the client's priorities and verification strategy at the time of the attack.
 For backdoor and poisoning attacks, the client need only verify the input block at each training step.
-For training degradation attacks such as epoch reduction or directly using the base model, the existence of commitments already proves that training occurred.
+For training degradation attacks such as epoch reduction or direct use of the base model, the existence of commitments already proves that training occurred.
 Randomly verifying a small number of blocks is sufficient to detect such attacks.
-For model substitution attacks, selecting one block across the layer dimension at each training step is enough.
-These input blocks constitute only a small fraction of all blocks, yet provide near-certainty detection for most such attacks.
-This strategic flexibility enables clients to achieve high detection rates with minimal verification cost tailored to specific threat models.
+For whole-model substitution attacks, selecting one block across the layer dimension at each training step is enough.
+These targeted blocks constitute only a small fraction of all blocks, yet provide near-certain detection for most such attacks.
+This strategic flexibility enables clients to achieve high detection rates with minimal verification cost, tailored to their specific threat models.